 Safety enhancements such as springs and feed wheels have been added to prevent fingers from getting too close to the blade.
 Some advanced saws can even sense the change in electric current as your hand approaches the blade and automatically shut off, making these modern saws safer than ever.

 Since its invention, a multifunction circular saw has been used in many commercial and personal applications.
-Small hand saws can be used for home or construction projects, while the larger versions of the table saw and saw blade can cut with extreme precision in sawmills, wood yards and woodworking.
+Small hand saws can be used for home or construction projects, while the larger versions of the table saw and saw blade can cut with extreme precision in sawmills, wood yards, and woodworking.
 Many novices and professionals alike enjoy this multifunction circular saw for its increased versatility as it can easily cut both wood and harder materials such as plastic and stone.
-In wood, the saw is used for cross cuts, tearing and making miter cuts.
+In woodworking, the saw is used for cross cuts, tearing, and making miter cuts.

 Should you run into any difficulties, please do not hesitate to contact us.